 Fades and texture are a duo beloved by hairstylists and hair lovers alike.
 If you're feeling adventurous, ask your stylist for a custom color that fits the season, your mood, your creativity, or all three.

 A fade doesn't mean cutting off all of your hair.
-In this case, there is a full head of beautiful blonde curls coupled with the traditional fade.
+This style features a full head of beautiful blonde curls coupled with the traditional fade.
 When deciding which fade is right for you, Miller encourages thinking outside the box: "Trying something new [that] forces you to have fun with the whole look," she tells us.